 Control the number of hot food takeaways in the village centre

-Create a new park in the village centre
+Create better sporting and leisure factilities in a park on The Rec in the village centre

 Improve existing recreation areas, parkland and open space